Posted: 29th August 2023

 (c) Unless the Services specifically permit it, you must not download, reproduce or communicate to any third party any content or materials included in the Services.

-(e) You hereby grant us a non-exclusive, irrevocable, perpetual, royalty and fee free, unlimited licence (including the right to sub-license) to adapt, modify, communicate, exploit (in any manner and including, without limitation, through embedding in third party websites) and use Your Content in connection with:
+(e) You hereby grant us a non-exclusive, irrevocable, perpetual, royalty and fee free licence (including the right to sub-license) to reproduce, adapt, modify, communicate, exploit (in any manner and including, without limitation, through embedding in third party websites) and use Your Content in connection with:

-(f) To the maximum extent permitted by applicable law, you hereby irrevocably waive your moral rights (if any) in and to Your Content.
-To the extent that applicable law does not permit the waiver of moral rights, you hereby consent to us and our licensees and contractors undertaking all necessary alterations to Your Content and/or failing to attribute Your Content to you as is necessary for the operation of the Services.
+(g) To the maximum extent permitted by applicable law, you hereby irrevocably waive your moral rights (if any) in and to Your Content and will ensure that any other persons who may hold moral rights in the Content also do so.
+To the extent that applicable law does not permit the waiver of moral rights, you hereby consent (and will ensure that any other such persons consent) to us and our licensees and contractors undertaking all necessary alterations to Your Content and/or failing to attribute Your Content to you as is necessary for the operation of the Services.

 you are solely responsible at all times for: